jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

     Created 01/2019  Last update 9/05/2024
     Work in progress

-This chapter describes what and why Avro and Schema registry are important elements of any event-driven solutions.
+This chapter describes why Avro and Schema registry are important elements of any event-driven solutions.

 ## Why this is important